 When hiring individuals as consultants/independent contractors, the designation of independent contractor status is governed by the Internal Revenue Service (IRS) tax code and common law.
 Significant tax penalties exist for incorrect classification of an employee as an independent contractor.
 In addition, contracting with consultants and independent contractors may expose the University to significant risk.
 Therefore, it is imperative that common standards are applied in classification and contracting, and that each case is fully documented and auditable.
-Use the Determination of Status Form to assist in making the determination.
+Use the Employee vs Independent Contractor Checklist to assist in making the determination.

 In addition, the contracts used to engage consultants and independent contractors are important legal documents that serve to clarify responsibility and expectations which are important protections to both parties in the contract.

 This policy applies to anyone wishing to contract for supplemental services to be paid by Brown University regardless of the source of funds.
 This policy supersedes all previous policies.
 A department intending to engage a service provider as a consultant, or independent contractor must follow University approval and contracting procedures prior to the start of any work or performance of services.

 Individuals currently or formerly (within the calendar year) employed by the University may not provide services to University as an independent contractor.
 Please refer to the section on Current and Former University Employees.